 Ketamine is a parenterally administered, general anesthetic used largely for short term diagnostic and surgical procedures, but which has been limited in use because of its psychological side effects including vivid hallucinations, agitation and confusion.
-Ketamine also has major abuse potential and is used as a recreational drug.
+Ketamine also has major abuse potential and is used illicitly as a recreational drug.
 Long term ketamine use can cause inflammation and irritation to the urinary bladder and urethra, and similar changes have recently been described in the biliary tract, resulting in an acute or chronic cholestatic liver injury that can resemble sclerosing cholangitis.

 Ketamine (kee' ta meen) is an arylcyclohexylamine anesthetic that acts as a noncompetitive inhibitor of N-methyl-D-apartate (NMDA) receptors in the brain.
-Ketamine infusions rapidly produce anesthesia and a unique cataleptic state with profound analgesia, unresponsiveness and amnesia, but often with maintenance of muscle tone, involuntary movements, open eyes and spontaneous breathing.
+Ketamine infusions rapidly produce anesthesia and a unique cataleptic state with profound analgesia, amnesia and unresponsiveness, but often with maintenance of muscle tone, involuntary movements, open eyes and spontaneous breathing.
 The effect is called dissociative anesthesia, which can be associated with vivid hallucinations, agitation and delirium during emergence.
 These adverse effects of ketamine are less in children, but have limited its usefulness as a routine anesthetic agent in adults.
 The lack of severe respiratory depression and relative maintenance of cardiac function with ketamine anesthesia has made it useful in patients with high risk of bronchospasm or hypotension.
 Ketamine was approved for use in the United States in 1970.
 Current indications are as the sole anesthetic agent for short term diagnostic and surgical procedures, for induction of anesthesia prior to other general anesthetic agents, and as an adjunct to low potency agents.
 Ketamine is available as liquid solution for intramuscular or intravenous injection in vials of 50 mg/mL in several generic forms and under the brand name of Ketalar.
 Ketamine is also used experimentally as therapy of severe forms of chronic pain for which it is given chronically or intermittently.
 Because of its profound neuropsychiatric effects, ketamine has become a recreational drug of abuse (“Special K”) in which it is used as a powder orally or by inhalation in doses that cause hallucinations and dissociative feelings.
 Ketamine has unique psychological side effects including dissociative states, hallucinations and emergence delirium that can occur in 12% of recipients and can arise up to 24 hours after anesthesia.
 Ketamine is also associated with elevation in blood pressure and pulse, variable effects on respiration (stimulation, suppression), increase in intraocular pressure and, with chronic use, severe irritative and inflammatory urinary tract and bladder symptoms.

 Short term use of ketamine for anesthesia has been associated with rare instances of serum enzyme elevations, but not with clinically apparent liver injury.
 With chronic or intermittent use, however, unusual biliary and hepatic complications have been described.
 In a manner similar to its effects on the urinary tract, ketamine can also cause abnormalities in the biliary system with dilation and irregularity of the intra- and extra-hepatic bile ducts.
 Patients typically developed right upper quadrant pain and tenderness associated with elevations in serum alkaline phosphatase and aminotransferase levels, with minimal or no increase in bilirubin (Case 1).
-Biliary imaging may reveal dilation and irregularity of the intra- and extra-hepatic bile ducts with cyst formation suggestive of choledochal cysts.
+Biliary imaging may reveal dilation and irregularity of the intra- and extra-hepatic bile ducts with fusiform dilation of the common bile duct suggestive of choledochal cysts.
 Liver biopsy demonstrates changes suggestive of chronic liver obstruction or sclerosing cholangitis.
 Discontinuation of ketamine is usually followed by slow improvement and the abnormalities found on biliary imaging may no longer be demonstrable several months later.

 Mechanism of Injury